 Students in the ACN Peace Scholars Program receive a $1,000 renewable, merit-based scholarship per year.
 Scholars may be in any major course of study at Ashland University but are required to pursue a minor in Ethics (only 5 classes).
-In their first year at AU, scholars live and learn together as a cohort.
-In all years, scholars receive individualized academic advising and VIP engagements with ACN speakers on a variety of topics related to nonviolence.
+Scholars receive individualized academic advising and VIP engagements with ACN speakers on a variety of topics related to nonviolence.

 President Campo and ACN Executive Director Dr. Craig Hovey